-Today marks the 261st anniversary of the Lisbon Earthquake of 1755, a natural disaster of biblical proportions which shaped the second half of 18th century as much as the Holocaust shaped the second half of the 20th century.
+Two hundred and sixty-three years ago today, a natural disaster of biblical proportions befell the city of Lisbon.
+It shaped the second half of 18th century as much as the Holocaust shaped the second half of the 20th century.
 “Lisbon” was the 18th-century West’s “9/11”, and the modern world we live in is unthinkable without it.

 The initial earthquake occurred at around 9:40 a.m. on November 1st, 1755.
 It was a Saturday, a high holiday, All Saints Day.
 Thousands were crushed to death instantly when the buildings they were in came crashing down on top of them.
 But eyewitnesses counted these victims among the lucky, because what lay in store for many of the survivors was far worse.